primeace7/alx-files_manager/README.md

 - Publish/unpublish files to control their public visibility.
 Anyone can retrieve the content of a public file via its url
 - Get a sub-version of an uploaded image.
 When an image file is uploaded, 3 sub-versions of widths 100px, 250px, and 500px are created in the background, in addition to the original image.

+## Requirements
+- Nodejs version 21 or greater.
+Version 21 and above is required to run the test suit because it relies a lot on the Fetch API, which is only available from version 21 upwards.
+- Redis server must be installed and running
+- MongoDB must be installed and running

 ## Getting started
-- Clone this repository and *cd* into it:
+#### Clone this repository and *cd* into it:
 ```
 osaruonamen@osaruonamen:~$ git clone https://github.com/primace7/files_manager && cd files_manager
 ```
-- Install the required packages:
+#### Install the required packages:
 ```
 osaruonamen@osaruonamen:~/files_manager$ npm install
 ```
-- Start the api server:
+#### Start the api server:
 ```
 osaruonamen@osaruonamen:~/files_manager$ npm run start-server